 - Realism: Pick a rant, any rant, and odds are it's about adding more realism.

-- Roma: Rant on gypsies and nomadic peoples
+- Romani: Rant on gypsies and nomadic peoples.

 - Sci Fi Ghetto: Why I get impatient with clichéd fantasy. <— Limyaael's original rant.

-- Slap-Slap-Kiss: aversion: Non-bickering, non-love at first sight relationships
+- Slap-Slap-Kiss: Averted-Non-bickering, non-love at first sight relationships.

-- Sociopathic Hero: Rant on creating likeable bastard characters; Rant on sociopathic characters
+- Sociopathic Hero: Rant on creating likable bastard characters; Rant on sociopathic characters.